farhan-helmy/carisurau/README.md

 ⭐️ Can't find the surau you want?
 You can make a difference by adding it to our platform!
 With just one click of the 'Add Surau' button, you can help others find their way to a place of prayer.

-📺 Watch our exciting promotional video below to learn more and get inspired! 😄

 ### Built With

 - Next.js